B-Con/mute/README.md

 License
 ---
 The contents of this project are under the MIT License; a very non-restrictive license.
+See LICENSE.md.